mozilla/fxa/packages/fxa-email-service/README.md

 about the structure of the code from the [developer docs](https://mozilla.github.io/fxa/fxa-email-service/fxa_email_service).

+## Quick Start

+The pm2 scripts run the `latest` docker version of the email service by default.
+If you want to start making changes to the email service then do the following:

+1. Stop the email-service using `yarn pm2 stop <email_service_id>`
+1. Build the service: `cd packages/fxa-email-service; cargo build --bin fxa_email_send`
+1. Run the service: `cd packages/fxa-email-service; ./scripts/run_send.sh`

 ## How can I set up a dev environment?

 ### For standalone development